transloadit/node-sdk/README.md

 Creates an `objectMode` `Readable` stream that automates handling of `listAssemblies` pagination.
 It accepts the same `params` as `listAssemblies`.

-This can be used to iterate through assemblies:
+This can be used to iterate through Assemblies:

 ```javascript
 const assemblyStream = transloadit.streamAssemblies({ fromdate: '2016-08-19 01:15:00 UTC' });